â–¡

 Before buying narrow window curtains, measure your windows carefully.
 This will ensure your custom window coverings fit perfectly.

-2. Measure the width of the window frame at the top, middle, and bottom.
+1. Measure the width of your window at the top

-5. Measure from the top of the frame to where you want the drapes to end.
+2. Measure from this point to where you want curtains to end

 Curtain Size Guide for Tall Skinny Windows